Chick Hatching in Schools

 What’s the BHWT’s stance?

 We know that all teachers want the best for their pupils and try to make learning as interactive and engaging as possible.
-Whilst chick hatching schemes are mentioned in the National Curriculum as a great way to gain first-hand observations and satisfy cross- curricular links, teachers may not realise the ethical implications or be aware where the chicks end up.
+Whilst chick hatching schemes are mentioned in the National Curriculum as a great way to gain first-hand observations and satisfy cross-curricular links, teachers may not realise the ethical implications or know where the chicks end up.

 The charity does not support the hatching of eggs in schools or other environments as it isn’t possible to control the number of cockerels which are hatched and these are almost always unwanted.
 We receive calls every day from people asking us to take in their unwanted cockerels, and we simply are not able to do so.
 Any educational benefits gained from hatching projects are increasingly outweighed by the growing number of unwanted males and the charity is addressing this issue by offering an education programme involving our own hens and the provision of an advertising service for unwanted cockerels.